yingj4/yingj4.github.io/_teaching/UIUC-teaching.md

 ECE 120
 ======
 * Course Title: Introduction to Computing
-* Semester: Spring 2025, Fall 2024
+* Semester: Fall 2025, Spring 2025, Fall 2024
 * Position: Graduate Teaching Assistant
-* Job Duty: Leading the discussion session, developing the materials for an extra credit task, giving the lecture for the extra credit task, grading, giving a lecture when the professor was traveling, providing exam questions, debugging
+* Job Duty: Leading the discussion session, giving weekly summary lectures, developing the materials for an extra credit task, giving the lecture for the extra credit task, grading, giving a lecture when the professor was traveling, providing exam questions, debugging
+* __Harold L. Olesen Undergraduate Teaching Award__
+* __Teacher Ranked as Outstanding by Their Students__, Spring 2025
 * __Teacher Ranked as Excellent by Their Students__, Fall 2024

 ECE 110